patterns-app/patterns-devkit/README.md

     type: Text
 ```

-`functions` can declare the `schemas` they expect with type hints, allowing them to specify the
+`datafunctions` can declare the `schemas` they expect with type hints, allowing them to specify the
 (minimal) contract of their interfaces.
 Type annotating our earlier examples would look like this:

 ```python